Russia to exhume Tsar Alexander III to try to solve riddle of last tsar's children

 Vladimir Solovyov, the lead investigator on the case, told the Interfax news agency on Monday that the exhumation would not take place before mid-November at the earliest.

-A spokesman for the patriarch declined to comment, saying he was not authorized to do so.
+A spokesman for the patriarch declined to comment, saying he was not authorised to do so.

 In September, investigators said they exhumed the remains of Nicholas II and his wife Alexandra as part of the same probe.